axeljoh/spacetyckiting/server/DETAILS.md

 ## Client-side messages

-All actions for bots are send in an actions message.
-If several actions for one round or one bot is provided only the latest in round will be taken in account.
+All actions for bots are sent in an actions message.
+If several actions for one round or one bot is provided only the latest in the round will be taken in account.

 #### Join